Quincy Jones

 Jones moved to New York City, where, throughout the 1950s, he wrote charts for Tommy Dorsey, Gene Krupa, Sarah Vaughan, Count Basie, Duke Ellington, Dinah Washington, Cannonball Adderley, and Ray Charles.
 In 1956, he was performing as a trumpeter and music director with the Dizzy Gillespie band on a State Department-sponsored tour of the Middle East and South America.
 Shortly after his return, he recorded his first albums as a bandleader for ABC Paramount Records.

-In 1957, Jones moved to Paris to study composition with Nadia Boulanger and Olivier Messiaen.
-He also worked as music director for Barclay Disques, Mercury Records French distributor.
+1957, Jones moved to Paris to study composition with Nadia Boulanger and Olivier Messiaen.
+He also worked as music director for Barclay Disques, a French distributor of Mercury Records.
 As musical director of Harold Arlen's jazz musical Free and Easy, Jones toured Europe, closing in Paris in 1960.
-With musicians from the Arlen show, Jones formed his big band, with 18 players and their families.
+Jones formed his big band, which consisted of musicians from the Arlen show, 18 players, and their families.
 European and American concerts met enthusiastic audiences and great reviews, yet could not support a band of this size, and it dissolved.

 For television, Jones wrote the theme music for Ironside, Sanford and Son, and The Bill Cosby Show.
 In the 1960s and '70s, he was a major supporter of Dr. Martin Luther King, Jr.'s Operation Breadbasket.
 After Dr. King's death, Jones served on the board of Rev. Jesse Jackson's People United to Save Humanity (PUSH).